josep-pujol/pdm/README.md

+To build containers do:
-docker-compose up airflow-init
+1) docker-compose up airflow-init
-docker-compose up
+2) docker-compose up